top of page

 Nicki Eyre

-Lead Campaigner for Stop Hurt at Work and Founder, Conduct Change
+Founder & Lead Campaigner for Stop Hurt at Work

-Nicki Eyre, Founder and Director of Conduct Change, has experienced both opportunity and adversity during her career, including her own experience of feeling bullied at work.
-She recognises the scale of the problem at both an organisational and individual level and is able to bring her wealth of experience to her role as a consultant, speaker and trainer.
+Nicki Eyre, Founder of Stop Hurt at Work, has experienced both opportunity and adversity during her career, including her own experience of feeling bullied at work.
+She recognises the scale of the problem at both an organisational and individual level and is able to bring her wealth of experience to her role as Chief Campaigner.
+With over ten years experience as an award winning a consultant, speaker and trainer through Conduct Change, she has a real passion for working with individuals and businesses to prevent and resolve workplace bullying.

-She also leads the work of the Stop Hurt at Work campaign as they research and campaign for the implementation of effective routes to redress for individuals, both in terms of approach and legislation, as well as supporting individuals to move on when they are struggling emotionally.
+She leads the Stop Hurt at Work campaign as they research and campaign for the implementation of effective routes to redress for individuals, both in terms of approach and legislation, as well as supporting individuals to move on when they are struggling emotionally.

 She has spoken at events both in the UK and internationally through a range of media from events to podcasts; national radio interviews to BBC Ideas documentary; as keynote speaker and as a panel member.